Crossrail

 The total estimated cost rose from an initial budget of £14.8 billion to £18.8 billion by December 2020.
-Originally planned to open in 2018, the project has been repeatedly delayed, including several months caused by the COVID-19 pandemic.
+Originally planned to open in 2018, the project was repeatedly delayed, including several months caused by the COVID-19 pandemic.

+Since the project was completed, Crossrail International continues to provide consulting services to other railway projects globally.

 History

 Early proposals

 The concept of large-diameter tunnels crossing central London to connect Paddington in the west and Liverpool Street in the east was first proposed by railwayman George Dow in The Star newspaper in June 1941.
 The project that became Crossrail has origins in the 1943 County of London Plan and 1944 Greater London Plan by Patrick Abercrombie.
 These led to a specialist investigation by the Railway (London Plan) Committee, appointed in 1944 and reporting in 1946 and 1948.

 The term "Crossrail" emerged in the 1974 London Rail Study Report.
 Although the idea was seen as imaginative, only a brief estimate of cost was given: £300 million.
 A feasibility study was recommended as a high priority so that the practicability and costs of the scheme could be determined.
 It was also suggested that the alignment of the tunnels should be safeguarded while a final decision was taken.